Senjan

 Senjan (سنجان) (Note: Also romanized as Senjān; also known as Fenjān, Fījān, Senījān, and Zenjān) is a neighborhood in the city of Arak in the Central District of Arak County, Markazi province, Iran.
 As a city, it served as the administrative center for Sedeh Rural District until its capital was transferred to the village of Zamen Jan.

 Demographics

 Population

 At the time of the 2006 National Census, Senjan's population was 10,592 in 2,897 households, when it was a city in the Central District.
 The following census in 2011 counted 12,249 people in 3,730 households.

-In 2013, Senjan and the city of Karahrud were merged with the city of Arak.
+In 2013, Senjan and the city of Karahrud were annexed by city of Arak.